Bypass ad-blockers with custom domains

 Fathom Analytics now allows customers to create and use their own domains in their tracking code.
 The way we approach things is that we still attempt to use our main tracker code, but we fallback to your custom domain if the Fathom URL is blocked.

-Customers can also use the same custom subdomain on all of their sites (remember, every Fathom Analytics plan comes with unlimited websites), they just need to make sure they’ve modified the site ID in the tracking snippet.
+Customers can also use the same custom subdomain on all of their sites (remember, every Fathom Analytics plan comes with up to 50 websites); they just need to make sure they've modified the site ID in the tracking snippet.

-Each Fathom Analytics account allows our customers to create unlimited custom domains, and it runs on top of our global, serverless infrastructure which is blazingly fast to load.
-(Note: we’ll be blogging about this for the nerdier amongst you in the future, as it was an interesting journey.)
+Each Fathom Analytics account allows our customers to create custom domains, and it runs on top of our global, serverless infrastructure, which is blazingly fast to load.

 How this works, technically speaking